3 min read

 There are a few.

-Red tape - Some companies have a hierarchy of approvals you must navigate in getting permission to use their name for marketing purposes.
+Red tape - Some companies have a hierarchy of approvals you must navigate to get permission to use their name for marketing purposes.
 Sometimes there is just a hard no on being involved in case studies.

 Bad light - Your customer may love you to bits but have a reputation/brand to protect.
 Perhaps your case study highlights previous poor performance or their switch to using better practices (i.e., your service) is too recent for them to feel comfortable sharing.